SvenMichaelKlose/tunix/src/bin/lisp/README.md

 to use another predicate but EQ.

 LAMBDA is not around.
-Function expressions are quoted when used as function arguments.
-That makes compiling them to 'native' function impossible, so the LAMBDA or FUNCTION (or FN) keyword has to come back.
+Function expressions are quoted when used as arguments to other functoins.
+That makes compiling them to 'native' function impossible, so the LAMBDA or FUNCTION (or FN) keyword has to resurface.

 ### Symbols are strings